borisyurkevich/FileBrowser/Readme.md

 <img src="screenshot.png" width="50%" alt="3 pane Mac application with select folder button list of files and text editor">

 This is a sample project I decided to publish together with [the blog post][1] with everything I learned so far about working with the file system on macOS.
-There are not many modern working code examples out there.
+There are not many modern working `AppKit` code examples out there.
-I hope this will help someone.
 It's fun to develop for the Mac, and I hope this helps someone, it always great to see more native applications out there.

 ## Features